Bribery in Rating Systems: A Game-Theoretic Perspective: Static Game

 \end{proof}

-\textbf{Example 1.} Consider two sellers of duopoly game in a market.
-Each seller $i$ with interacted buyers' $B_i=5$ and $j$ with $B_j=2$ respectively.
-Those buyers can not bribe again by other bribery strategies.
-The average evaluation given by those buyers on $i$ and $j$ are $\bar{r_i}=0.2$ and $\bar{r_j}=0.5$ respectively.
+\textbf{Example 1.} Consider two sellers of a duopoly game in a market, in which the number of interacted buyers with seller $i$ is $B_i=5$ and seller $j$ is $B_j=2$.
+These buyers cannot be bribed again by other bribery strategies.
+The average evaluation given by those buyers on sellers $i$ and $j$ are $\bar{r_i}=0.2$ and $\bar{r_j}=0.5$, respectively.
 The total number of buyers in the market is $n = 20$.
 The profit for bribing one buyer is $k = 2$.
-The strategy for the sellers is $\phi_i$ and $\phi_j$.
-If $(\phi_i, \phi_j)$ is to be a Nash equilibrium, according to the above statements, strategies should solve~\ref{equation:stra}.
+The strategies for the sellers are $\phi_i$ and $\phi_j$.
+If $(\phi_i, \phi_j)$ forms a Nash equilibrium, according to the above statements, the optimal strategy should solve equation~\eqref{equation:stra}.

-Substituting $\phi_i$ in equation~\ref{equation:stra} and expanding $u^{\phi_i}$ yields:
+Substituting $\phi_i$ in equation~\eqref{equation:stra} and expanding $u^{\phi_i}$ yields

-where $M^0$ is the number of interacted buyers in the market before performing the bribery.
-Each $\phi_i$ can be solved by computing all the sellers' first-order conditions under constraints ~\ref{equation:cons}.
-Solving the partial differential equations under the constraints yields: $\phi_i = 2, \phi_j = 1$.
+Each $\phi_i$ can be solved by computing all the sellers' first-order conditions subjecting to the constraints of equation ~\eqref{equation:cons}.
+Solving the partial differential equations considering the constraints yields $\phi_i = 2, \phi_j = 1$.

-In this example, the first 4 strategies for both seller dominant others, we further present the bribery problem in the accompanying bi-matrix~\ref{table:matrix}.
+In this example, the first four strategies for both sellers dominant others; we further present the bribery problem in the accompanying bi-matrix Table~\ref{table:matrix}.
 The above result can also be derived by iterated elimination of strictly dominated strategies.
-In Table~\ref{table:matrix}, both seller $i$ and $j$ has four strategies.
-For seller $j$, strategy 1 strictly dominates the others, so a rational seller $j$ will play strategies 1 anyway.
-Thus, if seller $i$ knows that seller $j$ is rational then seller $i$ can eliminate strategies 0, 2 and 3 from seller $i$ strategy space.
+In Table~\ref{table:matrix}, both seller $i$ and $j$ have four strategies.
+For seller $j$, strategy 1 strictly dominates the others, so a rational seller $j$ will play strategy 1 anyway.
+Thus, if seller $i$ knows that seller $j$ is rational, then seller $i$ can eliminate strategies 0, 2, and 3 from seller $i$ strategy space.
 In the second column, seller $i$'s strategy 2 strictly dominates the others, leaving (6.57, 12.33) as the outcome of the game.

-We also plot seller $i$'s payoff in Figure~\ref{fig:payoff3d}.
+We also plot seller $i$'s payoff in Fig.~\ref{fig:payoff3d}.
 In the figure, when the strategy is larger than 4, the payoff is decreased linearly.
-This is consistent with Lemma~\ref{lemma:profitstra} that bribed more buyers may not have more profit.
+This is consistent with Lemma~\ref{lemma:profitstra} that bribing more buyers may not yield more profit.